Omnichannel is a legacy feature that has been replaced by the File Import Data Source.

 The next step is to configure your visitor attributes with enrichments based on the omnichannel attributes.
 Omnichannel attributes appear in the attribute drop-down menus for rules, enrichments, and streams.

 The final step is to upload your CSV files.
-You will require a third-party application to initiate the upload.
+You need a third-party application to initiate the upload.
 We recommend Cyberduck because it’s free and supports FTP and Amazon S3, but you may use any client for this purpose.

 To upload a file via FTP or Amazon S3 using Cyberduck: